DemoxDev/DemoxDev/README.md

 - **[yourEfrei]** – [A school website allowing account creation with different roles (student, teacher, admin) allowing for consulting lessons, adding lessons, grades, etc. with authentication, security, SQLite Database, NodeJS back-end, React JS Front-end]
 - **[OurAnimeList]** – [An anime list website containing multiple CRUDs, authentication, security and SQLite DB in Java Spring Boot]
 - **[R&D at CGI France]** – [Transforming a scientific article into a real product - Data governing in data lakes - GDPR]
-- **[Data Archival and Tracability System at Carl ZEISS Vision]** – [A set of services, APIs and Flask application for ensuring proper access, archival, encryption, compression and tracability of some internal data streams]
+- **[Data Archival and Tracability System at (A major player in the optics field)]** – [A set of services, APIs and Flask application for ensuring proper access, archival, encryption, compression and tracability of some internal data streams]
+- **[Sales aid website at (A major player in the optics field)]** – [A platform accessible by opticians containing product demos, information about products (designs, treatments, different materials) including API development, front-end development using NextJS (React) and Docker image creation using Dockerfiles and docker compose for enhanced deployment on different platforms]

 Let's connect and build the future together! 🤝